nicobenz/CulturalAnalytics-CoverPredictions/README.md

 ## TODO:
 ### Data collection and preparation
 - [x] get list of all genres and subgenres from MusicBrainz
-- [ ] extract information of artists, their releases and their genres
+- [x] extract information of artists, their releases and their genres
-- [ ] get the ids of all releases listed on MusicBrainz
+- [x] get the ids of all releases listed on MusicBrainz
-- [ ] use these ids to download all front covers
+- [x] use these ids to download all front covers
-  - [ ] in 500x500
+  - [x] in 500x500 (crawling currently in progress; finished eta end of December)
   - [ ] in 1200x1200
 - [ ] map all genres to their respective subgenres
 - [ ] check resolution of all scraped covers and decide on most useful resolution